fieldtrip/website/tutorial/mvpa_light.md

     cfg = [] ;
     cfg.method           = 'mvpa';
-    cfg.mvpa.generalize  = 'time';
+    cfg.generalize       = 'time';
     cfg.design           = [ones(nFIC,1); 2*ones(nFC,1)];

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP);

 It returns a 2-D matrix of classification performances, with performance calculated for each combination of training time point and testing time point.
 We plot the result using [`mv_plot_result`](https://github.com/treder/MVPA-Light/blob/master/plot/mv_plot_result.m).
 As parameters, we pass the classification result.
 To lay out the axes, we pass `stat.time` twice, once for the x-axis and once for the y-axis.

     mv_plot_result(stat.mvpa, stat.time, stat.time)